jstedfast/MailKit/.github/issue_template.md

 If you got an exception, please include the exception Message *and* StackTrace.

-If you got an exception such as `Syntax error in XYZ.
-Unexpected token: ...`, INCLUDE THE PROTOCOL LOG (scrubbed of any authentication data).
+Please also INCLUDE A PROTOCOL LOG (scrubbed of any authentication data), especially if you got an exception such as `Syntax error in XYZ.
+Unexpected token: ...`.
 If you do not include the protocol log, you will make me VERY UNHAPPY.

+Without a protocol log, I CANNOT fix the issue.
+I will simply close the bug report.

 To get a protocol log, follow one of the following code snippets: